lizardman301/Lizard-bot-rsf/README.md

 `!edit [channel(s)] <setting> <value>`

-If multiple channels are listed, the setting will be updated to the same value across all listed channels **Currently, this change prevents message with channel mentions, e.g. !edit status Winner's of Round {0} report to #Winners** **This is due to the fact that I use the *message.channel_mentions* to check for channel mentions and remove them from the whole message**
+If multiple channels are listed, the setting will be updated to the same value across all listed channels.
 There are multiple settings that can be edited to allow customization.

  * botrole